Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Holonomy estimates away from zeros

 Let $\ell$ be a geodesic in $\H^3$.
 Let $\HHH$ be the foliation of $\H^3$ by the totally geodesic hyperbolic planes $H$ orthogonal to $\ell$.
-Note that the hyperbolic planes are identified by parallel transports along $\ell$, and thus their ideal boundary circles are identified as well.
+Note that these hyperbolic planes are isometrically identified by parallel transport along $\ell$, and thus their ideal boundary circles are also identified diffeomorphically.

 Suppose that $v(t)$ is transversal to the foliation $\HHH$.
 Let $H_t$ be the leaf of $\HHH$ containing $\alpha(t)$.
-The \ul{translation length} of $\alpha$ along $\ell$ is the distance between $H_0$ and $H_1$ (i.e. the length of the segment of $\ell$ between $H_0$ and $H_1$).
+The {\sf translation length} of $\alpha$ along $\ell$ is the distance between $H_0$ and $H_1$ (i.e. the length of the segment of $\ell$ between $H_0$ and $H_1$).